 Like you, I love music; I love the artists whose works have enriched my life and yours, been there for me in the good times and the bad, and beyond buying their work and seeing them live I want to celebrate them and give back to them in my way, one musician to another.

 I will keep everyone updated with my progress on this.
 I expect it to be a bit of a struggle to get the rights, especially from some of the biggest acts whose work I want to sell.

 I will persevere!

-In the meantime, may the riff be with you, always.
+Until later, may the riff be with you!

 (Bonus points if you know what the tab in the hero image is!)